dotswg/dots-requirements/draft-ietf-dots-requirements.md

 GEN-001
 : Extensibility: Protocols and data models developed as part of DOTS MUST be extensible in order to keep DOTS adaptable to operational and proprietary DDoS defenses.
 Future extensions MUST be backward compatible.
-DOTS protocols MUST use a version number system to distinguish protocol revisions.
 Implementations of older protocol versions SHOULD ignore information added to DOTS messages as part of newer protocol versions.

 GEN-002
-: Resilience and Robustness: The signaling protocol MUST be designed to maximize the probability of signal delivery even under the severely constrained network conditions caused by particular attack traffic.
+: Resilience and Robustness: The signaling protocol MUST be designed to maximize the probability of signal delivery even under the severely constrained network conditions caused by attack traffic.
 The protocol MUST be resilient, that is, continue operating despite message loss and out-of-order or redundant message delivery.
 In support of signaling protocol robustness, DOTS signals SHOULD be conveyed over a transport not susceptible to Head of Line Blocking.

 GEN-003
 : Bulk Data Exchange: Infrequent bulk data exchange between DOTS agents can also